Collectors wishing to work with manufacturers as part of their collection and recycling network must register with Indiana E-Cycle.

 Collector annual reports are due by April 1 each year.

-- Indiana E-Cycle Collector Annual Report - State Form 54481 (available on the IDEM Forms page under Office of Compliance Support, in the Indiana E-Cycle section).
+- Indiana E-Cycle Collector Annual Report - State Form 54481 (available on the IDEM Forms page under Office of Program Support, in the Indiana E-Cycle section).

 - Collector: a public or private entity that: